OI-wiki/i18n/docs/basic/enumerate.md

 ## Example

-Here is an example solving by enumerating method and optimization of enumerating range.
+Here is an example of enumerating and optimizing enumeration range.

 !!!
 Problem
-    Given an integer array without two same element.
+    Given an integer array without two same elements.
 Your task is to find out the number of pairs whose sum is $0$.

 ??? note "Problem solving"
     The code to enumerate two numbers can be easily coded.